 20mph speed limit plan for Castle Road area in Bedford

+“A 20mph speed limit will make our streets safer and more pleasant for all road users"

-A consultation on a plan to introduce 20mph speed limits for the whole of the Castle Road area in Bedford has launched today (November 4).
+A consultation on a plan to introduce 20mph speed limits for the whole of the Castle Road area in Bedford has launched.

 Councillors from Castle ward teamed up with those from Newnham ward in a bid to bring the reduced speed limit to the neighbourhood.